 Section 4.1 Gathering Fee.
 The gathering fee ("Gathering Fee") for Gathering Services, shall be the Owner's quantity of gas as measured at the Receipt Point(s) multiplied by the amount per Mcf specifically set forth in Exhibit E for the various gathering areas in which the Gathering Services are to be performed.

+Section 4.2 Collection Facilities Fee.
+In addition to the Gathering Fee, the Owner shall pay to Gatherer a Collection Facilities fee ("Collection Facilities Fee") in consideration of the funding obligations of Gatherer under Article VI of this Agreement.
+The Collection Facilities Fee shall be $0.04 per Mcf for (i) all quantities of Gas measured at the Receipt Point(s) plus (ii) all Excess Gas measured at any third party receipt point(s), which is moved through the Collection Facilities.
+Measurement of the Gas received at any such third party receipt point(s) shall be done in accordance with Exhibit F of this Agreement.
+The Collection Facilities Fee under this Section 4.2 shall terminate upon the receipt by Gatherer of sufficient Collection Facilities Fees which result in a return of and a 15% rate of return on (adjusted for time value of money) (the "Return") the Funded Amount.
+The Return on the Funded Amounts shall be calculated from the day of their funding in accordance with Section 6.3 of this Agreement.
+Gatherer shall perform all tracking and accounting for calculating the Return and provide Owner with semi-annual statements concerning the status of the Return and written notice of satisfaction and termination of the Return and Collection Facilities Fee, respectively.
+Owner's obligations under this Section 4.2 shall survive the termination of this Agreement and the Gas Purchase Agreement until such obligations have been completely satisfied in accordance with the terms hereof.

 Section 4.2 Default on Payment.
-In the event that Owner is in default on payment of any amount due for Gathering Services rendered hereunder for a period of thirty (30) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
+In the event that Owner is in default on payment of any amount due for Gathering Services or the Collection Facilities Fee rendered hereunder for a period of thirty (30) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
 Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Gatherer may be entitled pursuant to this Agreement.

 (Blue Text is "hidden")